About UTRA

 (a) Annual Meeting.
 The annual meeting of the Voting Members of the corporation, for the election of officers and for the transaction of such other business as may be set forth in the notice of meeting, shall be held each year at such time and at such place as the President or Vice President shall determine and the notice of the meeting shall specify.

 (c) Notice of Meetings .
-Written notice of each meeting of the Voting Members shall be given, personally or by mail, not less than 10 or more than 50 days before the date of the meeting, to each Voting Member.
-If mailed, such notice shall be deposited in the United States mail, with first-class postage thereon prepaid, directed to the Voting Member at his or her address as it appears on the record of Voting Members.
-The notice shall state the place, date and hour of the meeting, the purpose or purposes for which the meeting is called and, unless it is the annual meeting, indicate that the notice is being issued by or at the direction of the person calling the meeting.
+Written notice of each meeting of the Voting Members shall be given by e-mail, not less than 10 or more than 50 days before the date of the meeting, to each Voting Member.
+The notice shall state the place, date and hour of the meeting, the purpose or purposes for which the meeting is called and, unless it is the annual meeting, indicate that the notice is being issued by, or at, the direction of the person calling the meeting.
 The notice need not refer to the approval of minutes or to other matters normally incident to the conduct of the meeting.
 Except for such matters, the business which may be transacted at the meeting shall be confined to business which is related to the purpose or purposes set forth in the notice.

 (d) Waiver of Notice .
 Whenever under any provision of these by-laws, the certificate of incorporation, the terms of any agreement or instrument, or law, the corporation, the Voting Members are authorized to take any action after notice to any person or persons or after the lapse of a prescribed period of time, such action may be taken without notice and without the lapse of such period of time, if at any time before or after such action is completed the person or persons entitled to such notice or entitled to participate in the action to be taken, or by his or her duly authorized attorney-in-fact, submit a signed waiver of such notice or time requirements.

 (e) Quorum .
-At each meeting of Voting Members for the transaction of any business, a quorum for the transaction of business shall consist of twenty-five percent of the Voting Members.
+At each meeting of Voting Members for the transaction of any business, a quorum for the transaction of business shall consist of at least 20% of the Voting Members.

 (f) Procedure .
 The order of business and all other matters of procedure at every meeting of Voting Members may be determined by the presiding officer.